 Finally, the pistol's height is 5.47 inches long, which balances perfectly with the 6 inches barrel.
 The well-calculated dimensions, together with excellent weight distribution, are the magic ingredients that make Glock 40's ergonomic design work.

 How Does it Shoot?

-Responsive is the first word that comes to mind when describing my shooting experience with the Glock model 40 pistol.
+Responsive is the first word that comes to mind when describing my shooting experience with the Glock.
 That’s mainly due to the double-action trigger system that gives you room to customize the trigger action.